 Fred's is expensive with most entrees between $20 and $60 USD.
 Reservations are recommended.
 We had a very enjoyable dinner and I highly recommend Fred's House Seafood Market and Grill.

-For the best authentic Mexican food in Cancun, Hacienda El Mortero is
+For the best in authentic Cancun dining, Hacienda El Mortero is

 the place.
 Located in the Hotel Zone towards downtown, this